uservoice/uservoice-ruby/README.md

 Making 2-Legged API calls
 -------------------------

+Managing backups and extracting all the users of a UserVoice subdomain are typical use cases for making 2-legged API calls.
+With the help of the gem you just need to create an instance of UserVoice::Oauth (needs an API client, see Admin Console -> Settings -> Channels -> API).
+Then just start making requests like the example below demonstrates.

     oauth = UserVoice::OAuth.new('uservoice-subdomain', 'oQt2BaunWNuainc8BvZpAm', '3yQMSoXBpAwuK3nYHR0wpY6opE341inL9a2HynGF2')

     # In 2-legged calls we are not making request on behalf of any user, so we can start making requests right away